-The UC-1374-531 is a small, +4 dBic Quadrifilar Helix Antenna (16 cm/6" OD x 62 cm/24.5" H) designed to operate in the APT Weather Satellite Band of 137 MHz to 138 MHz (137-138 MHz).
-It is the higher gain version of our model UC-1374-433 Antenna.
-It is used to receive NOAA (US), METEOSAT (EU) and METEOR (Russian Federation), Weather Satellite data feeds, using wideband FM receivers, such as those used by Radio Amateurs and VHF Enthusiasts.
-Weather maps can be received directly from a number of polar orbiting satellites (POES) and geosynchronous orbiting satellites (GOES) with such receivers.
+The Weather Satellite Antenna, model UC-1374-531 is a +4 dBic Quadrifilar Helix (16 cm/6" OD x 62 cm/24.5" H) designed to operate in the APT Weather Satellite Band of 137 MHz to 138 MHz (137-138 MHz).
+It may be used to receive NOAA (US) and METEOR (Russian Federation), Weather Satellite data feeds, using narrowband FM receivers, such as those used by Radio Amateurs and VHF Enthusiasts.
+Weather maps can be received directly from a number of polar orbiting satellites with such receivers.
 Alternatively, dedicated, low cost Weather Satellite receivers are available to build your own Weather Satellite receive station (WX Satellite).
-A beginners guide to Automatic Picture Transmission Weather Satellite Reception can be found at APT Weather Satellite Reception.
-For details on the Weather Satellites, visit the NOAA/NESDIS pages for Polar Operational Environmental Satellite (POES) and Geostationary Operational Environmental Satellite (GOES), or the EUMETSAT site for Satellite Data, or the Meteor Satellites page by Anatoly Zak.
+A beginners guide to Automatic Picture Transmission Weather Satellite Reception can be found at APT Weather Satellite Reception (you may have to delete the "s" from the URL's https://... for the site to work).
+For details on the Weather Satellites, visit the NOAA/NESDIS pages for Polar Operational Environmental Satellite (POES), or the Meteor Satellites

-NOTE: to receive Weather Satellite images, you will need an antenna (like the UC-1374-531R), a sensitive VHF receiver capable of FM signals from 137.0 to 138.0 MHz with an audio output (earphone jack), WXSAT software (freeware available) and a computer.
-We only sell the UC-1374-531R antenna component.
+To receive Weather Satellite images, you will need an antenna (like the UC-1374-531R), a sensitive VHF receiver capable of FM signals from 137.0 to 138.0 MHz with an audio output (earphone jack), WXSAT software (freeware available) and a computer.
 Links above have pointers to sources of WXSAT/APT receivers for purchase.

 - Frequency range: 137-138 MHz (VHF WXSAT Band)